BroadbandForum/usp-test/index.md

 <li><p>The SetResp contains two UpdatedObjectResults.</p>
 <ol type="a">
 <li><p>The first UpdatedObjectResult has an OperationStatus that is an element of type OperationSuccess.
 The OperationSuccess contains a single UpdatedInstanceResult, with the affected_path equal to “Device.LocalAgent.Subscription.&lt;instance number&gt;.”, and a single entry in the updated_params map containing “NotifRetry” as the key.</p></li>
 <li><p>The second UpdatedObjectResult has an OperationStatus that is an element of type OperationFailure.
-The OperationFailure contains an err_code of “7020”, “Object could not be updated”, and a single UpdatedInstanceFailure element.
+The OperationFailure contains an err_code of “7021”, “Required parameter failed”, and a single UpdatedInstanceFailure element.
 The UpdatedInstanceFailure has an affected_path with a value of “Device.LocalAgent.Subscription.&lt;instance identifier&gt;.”, and a single ParameterError element.</p></li>
 <li><p>The ParameterError has a param element with a value of “NotifRetry”, an err_code of “7010”, “Unsupported parameter”</p></li>
 </ol></li>
 <li><p>The retrieved value matches the value set in the param_settings element for the first object.</p></li>